LIAMLEELYM/resume/README.md

 ## Work Experience
 **Internship: Mylink Centre Business Development Assistant @ CHINA MOBILE HONGKONG (_September 2023 - Present_)**
-- Supporting the sale data analysis of products on the Mylink platform.
+- Supporting the sale data analysis of products on the Mylink platform, such as GMV, and gross profit.
 - Assist in uploading and optimizing the new product details on the Mylink platform.
 - Provide help in the analysis of data errors and duplicate distribution in the sale of e-coupons on the Mylink platform.